Mrrm2/Comms-User-Guide/docs/gettingStarted.md

     <img src="/images/gettingStarted/openTerminalVSCode.png" alt= "Open terminal in Visual Studio Code" width="650px">
     <br />

-4. Next, navigate to the GitHub repository you created in steps 2 to 6 of the previous section.
+4. Navigate to the GitHub repository you created in steps 2 to 6 of the previous section.
 Click on the “Code” button and copy the URL of the repository.
     <br />
     <br />
     <img src="/images/gettingStarted/gitLink.png" alt= "Copy the URL of the remote repository" width="650px">
     <br />

-5. Back in the Visual Studio Code terminal, use the `git clone [repository URL]` command to link the remote repository to your local repository.
+5. Return to the Visual Studio Code terminal, and use the `git clone [repository URL]` command to link the remote repository to your local repository.
 Replace the `[repository URL]` with the URL you copied in the previous step.
     <br />
     <br />
     <img src="/images/gettingStarted/gitClone.png" alt= "Cloning the remote repository" width="650px">